blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/tinkerer.md

 ## Contraptions

-### Flame Thrower
+### Wrist Flamer
 1 use.
 This contraption sprays a fuel-air mixture past an ignition point and creates a 15 foot cone of fire.
 All creatures within the cone must make a DC 15 dex save, receiving 3d6 damage on a save and half as much on a failure.

-### Grapple Shot
+### Wrist Grapple Shot
 Many use.
-This contraption fires a grappling hook up to 600 feet, and has a crank that can reel in a large or smaller creature.
-If the grapple shot is mounted to a sturdy object, it automatically succeeds in reeling in the target 30 feet per every 6 seconds.
-Otherwise, the wielder must succeed an opposing athletics check to not have the grapple shot yanked out of their hands.
+This contraption fires a miniscule grappling hook up to 120 feet, and has a crank to allow the operator to ascend or repell heights.

-### Flash card
+### Flash Grenade
 1 use.
-This is a card with flash powder glued to it and a short fuse.
-Once lit, it can be slid into a narrow space such as an open window or under a door.
-When it goes off, all creatures that can see it must succeed a DC 16 constitution saving throw or be blinded.
-Each round, the saving throw can be repeated in order to end the blinding effect.
+This cannister can be thrown up to 30 feet, after which it ignites to produce a blinding light.
+All creatures that can see it must succeed a DC 16 constitution save, or else be blinded.
+A creature blinded by the flash may remake the save at the start of their turn.

-### Poison Puffer
+### Poison Grenade
-6 uses.
-This contraption puffs a concentrated burst of poison into the air.
+1 use.
+This cannister can be thrown up to 30 feet, after which it releases a cloud of poison gas.
 The cloud is 10 feet in diameter and lingers in the air for 6 seconds.
-A creature that starts it's turn in this cloud or enters the cloud must succeed a DC 14 constitution saving throw or become poisioned and receive 1d6 poison damage.
+A creature that starts it's turn in this cloud or enters the cloud must succeed a DC 15 constitution saving throw or become poisioned for an hour and receive 2d6 poison damage.

 ### Mounted Lantern
 Many uses.
 This contraption is a small bullseye lantern that can be mounted to a helmet, crossbow, or other mobile object.
 If it takes damage, it will explode and cause 1d4 fire damage to whomever is within 5ft of it.